jupiter-commits/IaC-tiered-app/README.md

 - workspaces
 - separate variables

+**Note:**
-**Note:** This project started using Terraform resource blocks but then utilized the vpc module
+This project used Terraform resource blocks at the start, but later decided to utilize the vpc module